keefmarshall/BLImageDataLoader/README.md

 - It takes about 6 minutes to run on my core i7 iMac (2009)
 - it gets slower towards the end because the files are bigger
 - The MongoDB database ends up around 2Gb in size so make sure you have space
+- I ended up with 1019206 total items in the collection